 A study of the meaning and value of good church administration including its basic functions along with principles of organization and management.
 Emphasis will be given to basic leadership styles and how these relate to efficiency in group situations.
 Students will be given a working knowledge of the strategies and programs of local churches.
 Cross-credited with RED 4371.
-Credit may not be awarded for both PTH 4371 and RED 4371.
+Only three credit hours will be awarded for PTH 4371 and RED 4371.
 Fall, even years.